Alcoholics Anonymous: History

-Hazard's search for treatment, spiritual conversion, & involvement with the Oxford Group

 Rowland Hazard's journey from Carl Jung's psychiatric treatment to spiritual conversion through the Oxford Group played a pivotal role in shaping the foundations of Alcoholics Anonymous, influencing its principles of recovery.
 In 1926, Hazard went to Zurich, Switzerland, to seek treatment for alcoholism with psychiatrist Carl Jung.
 When Hazard ended treatment with Jung after about a year, and came back to the US, he soon resumed drinking, and returned to Jung in Zurich for further treatment.
 Jung told Hazard that his case was nearly hopeless (as with other alcoholics) and that his only hope might be a "spiritual conversion" with a "religious group".

 Back in America, Hazard went to the Oxford Group, whose teachings were eventually the source of such AA concepts as "meetings" and "sharing" (public confession), making "restitution", "rigorous honesty" and "surrendering one's will and life to God's care".
 He became converted to a lifetime of sobriety while on a train ride from New York to Detroit after reading For Sinners Only, by Oxford Group member AJ Russell.
 Hazard underwent a "spiritual conversion" with the help of the Group and began to experience the liberation from drink that he was seeking.
 Members of the group introduced Hazard to Ebby Thacher, whom Hazard brought to the Calvary Rescue Mission, directed by Oxford Group leader Sam Shoemaker.

-Bill Wilson and his spiritual awakening

 In keeping with the Oxford Group teaching that a new convert must win other converts to preserve his own conversion experience, Thacher contacted his old friend Bill Wilson, whom he knew had a drinking problem.
 Thacher approached Wilson, saying that he had "got religion", was sober, and that Wilson could do the same if he set aside objections and instead formed a personal idea of God, "another power" or "higher power".

-Sobriety token or "chip", given for specified lengths of sobriety.
-On the back is the Serenity Prayer.
-Here green is for six months of sobriety; purple is for nine months.

 Feeling a "kinship of common suffering", Wilson attended his first group gathering, although he was drunk.
 Within days, Wilson admitted himself to the Charles B. Towns Hospital after drinking four beers on the way—the last alcohol he ever drank.
 Under the care of William Duncan Silkworth, an early benefactor of AA, Wilson's detox included the deliriant belladonna.
 At the hospital, a despairing Wilson experienced a bright flash of light, which he felt to be God revealing himself.